psyraxaus/Prosim2GSX/memory-bank/progress.md

 - Passenger Density setting should not be set to "Extreme"

 ## Testing Status
 Initial build testing of the .NET 8 migration has been completed successfully.
 Comprehensive functional testing is still needed to ensure all features work correctly with the new framework.
+Testing of the PTT functionality with various joystick and keyboard inputs is in progress.

 ## Documentation Status
 - ✅ README with installation and usage instructions